mongodb/docs-relational-migrator/source/includes/fact-mapping-options-array-conditions-step.rst

       icon next to :guilabel:`Advanced settings`.
    #.
 Select the :guilabel:`Add array conditions` :icon-fa5:`check-square` icon.
    #.
 Enter a filter in the :guilabel:`Value expression` text box.
    #.
-In the :guilabel:`Sort by and order` heading, select the source field to sort on and toggle between :icon-fa5:`arrow-up-wide-short` for ascending and :icon-fa5:`arrow-down-wide-short` for descending order.
+In the :guilabel:`Sort by and order` heading, select the source field to sort on and toggle between :icon-lg:`SortAscending` for ascending and :icon-lg:`SortDescending` for descending order.
    #.
 Select a :guilabel:`Limit` option:

       - :guilabel:`No limit`: No limit